-Proving properties of executions of SHARD-like systems is far more difficult than for systems that preserve serializability.
-It is necessary to consider how a transaction's updates will execute on arbitrary well-formed database states, not just the database state seen by the decision part.
+Proving properties of executions of SHARD-like systems is far more difficult than for systems that preserve scrializability.
+It is necessary to consider how a transaction's updates will execute on arbitrary wellformed database states, not just the database state seen by the decision part.
 With current techniques, it is not easy to understand how transactions and updates will behave in all possible situations, just by examining the transaction code.
-Even some of the relatively simple-sounding results in this section have proofs that are somewhat delicate.
-Our hope is that more experience with examples and proofs of this sort will eventually make the task easier.
+Even some of the relatively simplesounding results in his section have proofs that are somewhat delicate: Our hope is that more experience with examples and proofs of this sort will eventually make the task easier.

 The first subsection gives a brief discussion of some policy decisions affecting priority, that were embodied in the application design.
 The second subsection proves upper bounds on the costs of database states that could result from running the airline reservation system.
 All the bounds in this subsection are proved using the assumption that transactions see the effects of all but at most k of the preceding transactions.
 The cost bounds are stated in terms of this k.
 The third subsection refines the necessary conditions for obtaining these cost bounds and sharpens the bounds.
-The results in this subsection require only that transactions see the results of certain critical preceding transactions, rather than arbitrary transactions.
+The results in this subsection require only that transactions, rather than arbitrary transactions.